 - Resume the lesser important transfer(s) again, they will start as soon as the important transfer is done (or paused/failed/aborted).

 Sometimes the job does not start or simply fails, this can be due:

 - Job is being initialised or is paused.

 - Job is not dispatchable yet - is below another job in queue.
 Recall that Accsyn uses job queue over at domain, although you cannot see the overall queue status job might still be below another job in queue and is waiting to be started.

 - a resource being offline, for example your desktop app/server/share/site or other disabled needed resource.

-- Job is already finished, have a look in the DELIVERED job list.
+- Job is already finished, have a look in the Finished job list.

 - The disk you are downloading to has disappeared (unmounted) or have not enough space.

 - The server has lost connection to its volume at domain or has run out of space.

 - A network connection could not be established, mostly due to blocked TCP ports either at sender or receiving end.

 - The network are having stability issues, you might be on mobile connection that is partially offline or the remote server are facing connection issues.